josephpconley/josephpconley.github.io/portfolio.md

 I still believe BOC has the biggest upside based on their solid "ground game" and the optionality of their more high-flying "passing game" (see their latest [annual letter](https://s29.q4cdn.com/675306481/files/doc_financials/2021/ar/2021-Annual-Letter.pdf)).

-## VMS Acquirers - CSU.TO, TOI.V (Lumine coming soon!)
+## VMS Acquirers - CNSWF, TOITF, LMGIF

 Hard to deny the outstanding track record of CSI, hoping their recent spin-out Topicus (TOI.V) can follow suit.
 The biggest question hanging over both here is, just how long can they compound capital by acquiring small-sized vertical market software companies?
 The recent pace for both is proving promising, plus they have a mountain of data and experience to draw from and CSI has already shown signs of evolving with their [700M purchase of Allscripts](https://twitter.com/Teemacsj/status/1499378195287756802) in 2022.

-## Software Platforms - PLTR, SNOW, JDC.DE, PAR
+## Software Platforms - PLTR, JDC.DE, PAR

 Despite being a CTO, I haven't been as drawn to most high-flying tech companies (and as such have dodged some of the 2022 tech bloodbath).
 However, the strength of these companies and their products is remarkable, and I find it hard to believe any of these platforms will not continue to grow considerably over the next ten years.